 In most cases, pharmacy techs wear scrubs or professional attire.
 Vests are sometimes worn if a tech is in sight of the public.
 Pharmacy techs that work the counter or assist the pharmacist may be asked to wear a white lab coat while they are working in that position.
 White coats often designate a position of authority.
-This is why only a pharmacist and their assistants are required to wear them.
+Only a pharmacist and their assistants may be required to wear them because of this.
 Some companies, however, prefer that all of their pharmacy workers wear a white coat to protect them from spills or splashes that sometimes occur.

 If you’re still in the process of becoming a pharmacy technician, use our free practice test ptcb to check you’re ready for your exam.
 Once you start preparing for your test, you can start ordering your scrubs and prepare for your first day of work.